 A wig made by hand would take about a week to make a wig by hand from scratch.
 Here’s an overview of what a wig maker will do to make a wig from scratch for someone.

-A consultation establishes what exactly is required by the client.
+- A consultation establishes exactly what the client requires.

 - Everything will be noted in the client’s file for reference, including hair colours, length and any parting wanted.

-The wig’s use is also important to establish how the wig will be used, as this determines what type of hair lace is used.
-For example, a production filmed in high definition will require very fine lace.
+- It is also important to establish how the wig will be used, as this determines what type of hair lace is needed.
+For example, a wig for a production filmed in high definition will require very fine lace.
 Conversely, a wig for a theatre production will need a thicker lace.

 Taking Measurements & Making a Head Shape

 - First of all, the client’s hair is wrapped up as flat as possible and pinned under a wig cap or stocking.
 This allows the wig maker to measure the head accurately and to create a head shape template.